I have questions about…

 How do I choose a Partner University?

-Start by browsing Partner Universities and MIX by Major.
 In your online MIX application, you will be asked to list your top five partner universities, ranked in order of preference.
 You will ultimately be nominated to a partner university that is a good overall fit for you, once all factors have been considered (academic interests, language skills, GPA, strength of application, space available at the partner university, the balance of inbound vs. outbound exchange students, etc.).
 Please be flexible about your nomination – you are not guaranteed your first choice.

 What courses will I take while I’m abroad?